AT&T making big investment in home monitoring

 Lurie, who has already grown AT&T's emerging-device services into a $1 billion business, said the industry is ripe for growth, as only 20 percent of U.S. homes have security systems.

-AT&T is building monitoring centres and seeking state approvals to offer security services, as well as creating partnerships with new types of third-party specialists.
+AT&T is building monitoring centers and seeking state approvals to offer security services, as well as creating partnerships with new types of third-party specialists.

 While home security is a departure from wireless, Recon Analytics analyst Roger Entner said it is a good step, as AT&T has already done well connecting devices as varied as pill boxes, electricity meters and e-readers.